|

 Studies and Observation Group personnel and those units that supported them in the air and on land were among the bravest human beings ever to set foot on the face of the earth.
 Each mission was into the Valley of Death.
 I also have information on other persons who served in these units but do not have a burial place.
 Once again, I solicit the help of friends and family who may know of their resting place.
 Any information would be helpful.

 Airman First Class Bobby Wayne Jones and I were stationed together at England Air Force Base in Louisiana in 1963 and 1964.
 Bobby and I had joined the Air Force to "see the world."
 Now, it appeared that all that we would ever see would be the swamplands of Louisiana.
 We learned that we would receive our first choice in assignment at the end of a tour in Vietnam so we both volunteered.
 At the time we volunteered, I would have been hard pressed to tell you where Vietnam was even located but we were determined to go.
 The Air Force tasked our unit for two men, one of them was Bobby.
 The other was not me.
-On May 11, 1964, the USAF C-135 carrying Bobby and some 70-80 passengers and crew attempted to land in the Philippines at night and during a rain storm.
+On May 11, 1964, the USAF C-135 carrying Bobby and 84 passengers and crew attempted to land in the Philippines at night and during a rain storm.
 The plane crashed on the approach to the runway.
 The plane was ripped apart on impact and fire consumed the rear cabin.
-The only survivors were the cockpit crew.
+The only survivors were the cockpit crew of five.
 In January of 1965 I took Bobby’s place and served a year at Bien Hoa Air Base.

 After my discharge from the Air Force in 1966, I was unable to find employment in East Tennessee so I signed up for a two year tour in the Navy.
 I was assigned to a craft in Charleston called MONOB 1.
 It was a converted yard water barge that was assigned to the U. S. Navy Research & Development Office in Washington, D.C. and Atlantic Underwater Test and Evaluation Center (A.U.T.E.C.) located in the Bahamas.
 Our home port was Charleston, SC although we spent a good deal of the time in the Bahamas doing acoustical research on Submarines.
 I served two years on this ship but decided that in my specialty, Engineman, there was a strong possibility that I would spend a lot of my time at sea.
 In December of 1968, I completed my tour and enrolled at East Tennessee State University.